-Are you preparing to take the LGV Theory Test (Module 1a and 1b)?
+Are you preparing to take the LGV Theory Test (Parts 1a and 1b)?
 Our complete guide arms you with all the information you need to ensure you get that 1st-time pass...

 Passing the LGV Theory Test is the first step in that all-important route to becoming a professional driver; launching a career that could last a lifetime.

-- Module 1b – a hazard perception section.
+- Part 1b – a Hazard Perception section.

-Both modules can be taken at different times, but you must pass BOTH parts within 24 months to acquire a pass.
+Both parts can be taken at different times, but you must pass BOTH parts within 24 months to acquire a pass.

-Preparing for Module 1a of the LGV Theory Test - Multiple Choice
+What happens on the LGV Theory Test - Multiple Choice (Part 1a)?

 Before the Theory Test begins you will be told exactly how it works, and you can also choose to go through a practice session so you know what to expect.
 At the end of this session, the real test will begin.